Cotoneaster Hedging Guidei

-Cotoneaster make a fantastic hedge plant which offer numerous advantages and benefits to your garden.
-A beautiful combination of seasonal flowers and berries as well as evergreen foliage in some species make Cotoneaster hedges one of our most popular as they fully decorate any garden or outside space with colour, and attract plentiful wildlife.
-The name Cotoneaster stems from the Latin ’cotone’ for quince and ‘aster’ for resembling because of its similarity to the plant Quince.
-It is a relation of Hawthorn hedging and is native to the Palaearctic region.
+The name Cotoneaster stems from the Latin cotone for quince and aster for resembling because of its similarity to the plant Quince.
+It is a relative of the Hawthorn hedging family and is native to the Palaearctic region.

-Each variety of Cotoneaster that we offer has something that makes it appealing.
-Differences in when they look at their best or variations in their foliage mean that each variety is popular for different reasons.
-Some prefer the weeping branches of lacteus for an informal hedge and others prefer the franchetti’s for a more formal hedge.
-Whatever the need or personal preference, the year round interest and combination of flowers and berries has ensured that all 4 varieties remain popular.
+(Himalayan Cotoneaster).
+The different varieties of Cotoneaster available and each species have something appealing.
+Each Cotoneaster is different in appearance, particularly when during their prime season or variations in their foliage, meaning each variety is popular for different reasons.
+Cotoneasters provide both formal and informal hedging.
+The weeping branches of lacteus provide a fantastic informal hedge, and franchetii is ideal for a formal hedge.
+The year-round interest and combination of flowers and berries have ensured that all four varieties remain popular.

-Cotoneaster LacteusFor a hedge with evergreen foliage you can use Cotoneaster lacteus which possesses lovely weeping branches creating a beautiful casual effect.
-A real ‘year round’ interest is provided by white flowers in the summer and red berries which carry on into the winter as well as dark evergreen foliage.
+Cotoneaster lacteus (Late Cotoneaster) produces evergreen foliage and possesses stunning weeping branches to create a beautiful casual effect.
+This species of Cotoneaster provides year-round interest, producing beautiful white flowers in summer and red berries which carry on into the winter, as well as dark evergreen foliage.

-Different Cotoneaster varieties will have different ideal hedge heights.
-Francheti, lacteus and horizontalis are perfect if you are looking for a hedge to grow between 1m and 2m.
-All three typically grow at around 20-40cm a year.
-Cotoneaster franchetii and lacteus hedge plants only require a light trim once a year, after the berries have fallen whereas Cotoneaster horizontalis requires pruning in late winter or early spring.
-Cotoneaster simonsii will be at its best at heights between 1-1.5m and again grows at around 20-40cm per year.
-February is the time to trim your Cotoneaster simonsii hedge to shape and then if required simply prune any unruly growth after flowering.
+Each Cotoneaster species have different ideal hedge heights.
+Franchetti, lacteus and horizontails are the perfect choices if you're looking to grow a hedge between 1m-2m tall.
+All three types will typically grow at around 20-40cm per annual.
+Cotoneaster franchetti and lacteus hedge plants only require a light trim once a year, after the berries have fallen, whereas Cotoneaster horizontalis requires pruning in late winter or early spring.
+Cotoneaster simonsii will be at its best at heights between 1-1.5m and grows at around 20-40cm per year.
+February is the recommended time to trim your Cotoneaster simonsii hedge to shape and if required, prune any unruly growth after flowering.

-Some Conoteasters are deciduous whilst others are evergreen.
-Here at Hedges Direct we stock 3 types of evergreen Cotoneasters; franchetti and lacteus.
-These evergreen plants are incredibly popular as they keep their colour all year round offering constant cover which is pleasing on the eye as well as being beneficial to your local wildlife during the winter, making sure there is a year round home for the birds and small animals who live in our gardens.
-The flowers and berries are seasonal and so you can expect some change throughout the year safe in the knowledge that the foliage will stay bright and colourful.
+Cotoneaster hedging is a combination of deciduous and evergreen.
+We have two types of evergreen Cotoneaster hedging available: franchetti and lacteus.
+As evergreen hedging, they are incredibly popular, as they maintain their colour all year-round, offering constant and attractive cover.
+Cotoneaster franchetti and lacteus are beneficial to local wildlife.
+They ensure there is a year-round home for birds and small animals to live in our gardens.
+The flowers and berries are seasonal, so you can expect some change throughout the year, knowing that foliage will remain bright and colourful.

 Cotoneaster and Wildlife

-Cotoneaster is the perfect hedge plant for those of you trying to create an attractive garden for wildlife.
-The natural flowers and berries that occur across the different varieties of Cotoneaster offer food for birds and small animals, whilst the flowers provide a brilliant source of nectar for the different bees that may arrive in your garden including honey bees and bumblebees.
-As well as birds and bees Cotoneaster attract certain varieties of butterfly.
+Cotoneaster is the prefect hedge plant if you enjoy and want to attract more wildlife to your garden.
+The natural flowers and berries that occur across the different varieties of Cotoneaster provide food for the birds.
+The berries produced also provide food for birds and other small animals.
+At the same time, the flowers offer a brilliant source of nectar for the different bees that may arrive in your garden, including honey bees and bumblebees.
+Cotoneaster also attracts certain varieties of butterflies.